 It is the policy of DOH that funds provided under the SC/CDBG Program are considered "revolving loan funds".
 Program Income, which has been derived from eligible activities funded with SC/CDBG Program funds, may be used only for eligible SC/CDBG Program activities and in accordance with the provisions of Title I of the Housing and Community Development Act of 1974, as amended, 24 CFR Part 570.489(e).
 Program Income is defined as gross income received by a unit of general local government or a sub-recipient of the local government that has been directly generated from the use of SC/CDBG Program funds.
 Program income received in a single year by a revolving loan fund is considered program income regardless of the amount.
+There is an 8% limit on administration costs, and up to a 12% limit on program costs per the amount of program income allocated toward a specific activity.
 Funds received from other than a revolving loan program retained by a unit of local government must not exceed \$35,000.

-• The Program Income Reuse Plan must have been approved by the municipality in compliance with all applicable requirements, including, without limitation, the requisite public hearing(s) prior to its being filed with the state or filed with the application.
+- The Program Income Reuse Plan must have been approved by the municipality in compliance with all applicable requirements, including, without limitation, the requisite public hearing(s) prior to its being filed with the state or filed with the application.
 If the municipality has an approved Program Income Reuse Plan on file with the state, it has the option of retaining the Program Income and expending it in accordance with the Small Cities Program Income Guidelines and in accordance with requirements of the approved Program Income Reuse Plan; however, the municipality must substantially expend its Program Income by the end of the Program Year.
-The municipality will be required to disburse its Program Income prior to requesting additional funds or drawdowns for the same Program.

-- Any program income and miscellaneous revenue must be reported quarterly to the state as part of the reporting process. - Program income must be expended before requesting additional grant funds if the grantee has a current grant and the activity was approved in the program income re-use plan, (2) request DOH's permission by completing a program income application to expend program income on an activity that was not approved in the program income re-use plan, (3) the grantees' request for a future grant if awarded will be reduced by the excess program income and (4) the grantee will be requested to return the excess program income to DOH if the funds can't be expended within a reasonable amount of time (DOH to determine reasonable).
+The municipality will be required to disburse its Program Income prior to requesting additional funds or drawdowns for the same Program. - Any program income and miscellaneous revenue must be reported quarterly to the state as part of the reporting process. - Program income must be expended before requesting additional grant funds if the grantee has a current grant and the activity was approved in the program income re-use plan, (2) request DOH's permission by completing a program income application to expend program income on an activity that was not approved in the program income re-use plan, (3) the grantees' request for a future grant if awarded will be reduced by the excess program income and (4) the grantee will be requested to return the excess program income to DOH if the funds can't be expended within a reasonable amount of time (DOH to determine reasonable).